f-droid/repomaker/README.md

 * npm to fetch CSS and JavaScript dependencies `apt install npm`

+Then run `npm install` to install these dependencies.

 # License

 This program is free software: you can redistribute it and/or modify it